 Mrs. Beeton's Recipe

 Mrs. Beeton may have been Britain's most famous food writer of the 19th century, but her 1866 recipe omitted one of the fundamental rules for making Yorkshire pudding: the need for the hottest oven possible.
-The recipe was also erroneous by instructing the cook to start baking the pudding for an hour before placing it under the meat.
+The recipe was also erroneous in instructing the cook to bake the pudding for an hour before placing it under the meat.
 Yorkshire folk blame her error on her southern origins.

-The Yorkshire pudding survived the wars of the 20th century as well as the food rationing of the 40s and 50s, and sailed through the swinging 60s.
+The Yorkshire pudding survived the wars of the 20th century as well as the food rationing of the '40s and '50s, and sailed through the swinging '60s.
 As the pace of modern life picked up and more women worked outside of the home, cooking in the home started to decline.
 The rise of convenience foods and ready-made meals toward the end of the last century saw the invention of the first commercially produced Yorkshire puddings with the launch of the Yorkshire-based Aunt Bessie's brand in 1995.

-In 2007, Vale of York MP Anne McIntosh campaigned for Yorkshire puddings to be given the same protected status as French champagne or Greek feta cheese.
+In 2007, Vale of York MP Anne McIntosh campaigned for Yorkshire pudding to be given the same protected status as French champagne or Greek feta cheese.
 "The people of Yorkshire are rightly and fiercely proud of the Yorkshire pudding," she said.
 "It is something which has been cherished and perfected for centuries in Yorkshire."

-Today, the Yorkshire pudding is as popular as ever, whether home-cooked, eaten at the thousands of restaurants across the UK serving a traditional Sunday lunch, or bought from the supermarket.
-On a Sunday, ex-pats and Brits throughout Europe tuck into Yorkshire pudding, and in Australia, New Zealand, and Canada puddings are still a large part of the food culture.
-Just why this simple mixture of flour, eggs, milk, and salt gained a place in the culinary hearts of a nation and developed a worldwide reputation is a mystery which many have tried to solve but have yet to find the answer.
-Maybe it is simply because Yorkshire puddings taste so good!
+Today, the Yorkshire pudding is as popular as ever, whether home cooked, eaten at the thousands of restaurants across the UK serving a traditional Sunday lunch, or bought at the supermarket.
+On any given Sunday, expats and Brits throughout Europe tuck into Yorkshire pudding, and in Australia, New Zealand, and Canada puddings are still a large part of the food culture.
+Just why this simple mixture of flour, eggs, milk, and salt gained a place in the culinary heart of a nation and developed a worldwide reputation is a mystery which many have tried to solve, but have yet to answer.
+Maybe it is simply because Yorkshire puddings taste very good.